 As is common in most hill stations, there are a lot of places that need to be discovered on foot.

 Thanedar is a wonderful long weekend destination.
 Also, it can be a pit-stop while connecting onward to the Kinnaur district.
 However, it stands tall on its own and one can spend an extended duration here, for those seeking seclusion.

 Day 1 – Reaching Shimla

 The scenic 80 KM drive takes you from height to height, taking approximately 3 hours.
-However, with many beautiful little hill stations on way, it would be a crime to not stop and enjoy the beauty.
+However, with many beautiful little hill stations on the way, it would be a crime not to stop and enjoy the beauty.

 For getting moving, one needs to move towards Sanjauli, keeping on NH-5.
 Slightly ahead, at reaching Mungar, you’ve entered the Shimla Reserve Forest Sanctuary.
 The greenery is lush, the trees are tall and magical and there is a freshness in the air that can’t be denied.
 At Mungar, there’s a route towards Mashobra and another towards Kufri.

 Here, you will be moving towards Kufri.
 Of course, Kufri is a massive tourist destination, thanks to the ideal Himalayan Experience.
 The beauty is exemplified due to presence of multiple activities.
 It is a favorite family vacation destination.

 After spending some time in Kufri, ideally for snacks and refreshments, one moves forwards towards Fagu – a beautiful village on a Saddle-Esque mountain along the Hindustan Tibet Road.
 A part of the panoramic views from this hilltop includes a splattering of tiny settlements across the hills.
 Personally, I have always been in awe of the Himachali folk and how they’ve turned hardships into a way of life.